 China has been running this playbook for years with the Great Firewall, but even China doesn't do complete blackouts.
 What Iran is attempting is more extreme: the ability to simply turn off external connectivity while maintaining domestic services.

-From an infrastructure perspective, this is actually easier than it sounds.
-Iran has relatively few international internet exchange points.
+From an infrastructure perspective, this is actually easier than it sounds. has relatively few international internet exchange points.
 Most traffic flows through state-controlled telecom providers.
-Unlike countries with diverse, decentralized internet infrastructure, Iran built its network with central control points.
+Unlike countries with diverse, decentralized internet infrastructure, built its network with central control points.
 Those same chokepoints that were supposed to enable censorship now enable complete disconnection.